Deconstructing the Goldilocks Zone of Neural Network Initialization: Introduction

-\paragraph{Contributions.} This paper conducts an extensive study of the Goldilocks zone of homogeneous neural networks, both analytically and empirically. \begin{itemize} \item In Section \ref{Sec:Goldilocks}, we demonstrate that the Goldilocks zone cannot be characterized by the initialization norm alone, as was previously claimed by \citet{goldilocks}.
-Instead, we derive a more fundamental condition resulting in non-zero positive curvature and find that it disappears due to saturated softmax on one end and vanishing logit gradients on the other. \item In Section \ref{Sec:Features}, we closely study the interior of the Goldilocks zone and analytically associate high positive curvature with low model confidence, low initial loss, and low cross-entropy gradient norm. \item In Section \ref{Sec:Trainability}, we report the evolution and performance of scaled homogeneous networks when optimized by gradient descent both inside and outside the Goldilocks zone.
-Our investigation shows that positive curvature is a poor estimator of the initialization trainability and exhibits a range of interesting effects for initializations on the edge. \end{itemize}
+\paragraph{Contributions.} This paper conducts an extensive study of the Goldilocks zone of homogeneous neural networks, both analytically and empirically.
+Our code is available at \href{https://github.com/avysogorets/goldilocks-zone}{https://GitHub.com/avysogorets/goldilocks-zone}. \begin{itemize} \item In Section \ref{Sec:Goldilocks}, we demonstrate that the Goldilocks zone is not characterized by the initialization norm alone, refining prior beliefs of \citet{goldilocks}.
+Instead, we derive a more fundamental condition resulting in excess of positive curvature and find that it disappears due to saturated softmax on one end and vanishing logit gradients on the other. \item In Section \ref{Sec:Features}, we closely study the interior of the Goldilocks zone and analytically associate excess of positive curvature with low model confidence, low initial loss, and low cross-entropy gradient norm. \item In Section \ref{Sec:Trainability}, we report the evolution and performance of scaled homogeneous networks when optimized by gradient descent both inside and outside the Goldilocks zone.
+Our investigation shows that excess of positive curvature is an imperfect estimator of the initialization trainability and exhibits a range of interesting effects for initializations on the edge. \end{itemize}

-All of our experiments are implemented in PyTorch \citep{pytorch} and run on an internal cluster with NVIDIA RTX8000 and A100 GPUs.
-We use an open-source implementation of stochastic power iteration with deflation to compute the top eigenvalues and eigenvectors of the Hessian matrix \citep{eigenthings}.
-Our code is available here: \url{github.com/avysogorets/goldilocks-zone}.